TikTok Demographics 2026: Key Stats & Trends

 b.
 Live Shopping and E-Commerce Growth

 TikTok Shop has expanded significantly, with integrated checkout options, personalized product feeds, and enhanced affiliate marketing opportunities for creators.
-AI-driven virtual try-ons and augmented reality (AR) filters enable users to visualize products before purchasing, boosting confidence in online shopping.
+AI-driven virtual try-ons and augmented reality (AR) filters enable users to visualize products before purchase, boosting confidence in online shopping.

 c.
 Niche Communities and Micro-Influencers